CentecNetworks/sai-advance/README.md

     SET(CHIPNAME "tsingma")
     SET(SDKHOME "../sdk/")

-If you want to enable warmboot feature, you will be need redis support,and set this
+If you want to enable warmboot feature, you will be need redis support,and set below flag, and set the correct REDIS_INCLUDE_DIR

     SET(CONFIG_DBCLIENT 1)